michelberger-a/git_assignment/README.md

 g.
 What is the main branch?

+The main branch is often the "central" or default branch as the primary host of files and code for a project.
+The main branch is usually where the "good copy" of the files are stored as they will be used for professional based projects between collaborators.
+Semantic models can be designed to display the relationship of additional branches to the main branch.

+The main branch, sometimes referred to as the central or master branch will store the project ready files.
+This is often where final/good copy files are pushed too.
+Collaborators may make copies/create branches of this main branch to re-design, edit and experiment with files/code.
+If satisfied, users will create pull requests, to merge experimental branch files to the main branch, after careful review and consideration from other collaborators.
+Many of these branches will follow specific naming conventions, according to the team and project, to highlight what the branch is being used for.
+Often times, the main branch is protected, meaning files cannot be merged into the branch through pull requests until they pass outlined requirements, such as two reviewers to confirm.
+Often, these steps are included in a workflow.
+Certain steps must be completed in different branches before they can be merged to the main.

+The central/main branch is important to maintain clean and organized files.
+This allows teams to succeed in project development and avoid conflict.

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?